 The carbon cowboys replicate this system with their cattle – breaking up their land into much smaller paddocks, and moving their herd frequently, sometimes daily, sometimes 4 to 5 times a day.
 It’s a heavy hit from the cattle, their hooves stimulate seed growth, their poo and pee bring the groceries for the microbes.
 The plants and microbes respond to the cattle just like they did to the bison.
 The farms greatly vary in size, from 110 acres to 20,000 acres – with herds of 80 to 5000.

-This type of grazing has many names, from holistic management, mob grazing, strip grazing, managed intensive grazing, rotational grazing, high-stock/short rotational grazing, bison biomimicry.
+This type of grazing has many names, from holistic management, mob grazing, strip grazing, management-intensive grazing (MiG,) rotational grazing, high-stock/short rotational grazing, bison biomimicry.
 A bunch of science friends and I got together and thought, sure, there’re a lot of ways of naming this new way to graze, let’s think of yet one more.
 The word we were missing was adaptive.
 So we word-smithed Adaptive Multi-Paddock grazing.
 AMP grazing.
 We asked all the farmers and ranchers we filmed if they liked AMP as a term – all but one really liked it.
 The one who didn’t?
 Neil Dennis.
 He really liked Mob Grazing.
 We lost Neil in 2018 – and the carbon cowboys film is dedicated to him.